deepaksaipendyala/Enigma/README.md

     - Add a custom song to the queue
     - Shuffle songs within the queue

+#### New in v3.0

+9. New Poll Command: This new poll command allows you to select up to 10 songs you like in order to curate a custom playlist for you to listen to
+10. New Recommendation Algorithm: Our new and improved recommendation algorithm now uses cosine similarity to identify songs similar to songs you have indicated that you like.
+11. Use web scraping and EDA to get a better database for the discord bot.
+12. Improved Queue System:
+    - Queue command: Now outputs the queue in a much nicer format compared to last version where it was just a list of song names
+    - New Move Command: Users now have the ability to move songs within a queue by specifying the song and the position in queue
+    - New Clear Queue Command: New ability to clear queue of all songs
+    - Next Song Played Automatically: The next song in queue automatically starts playing once the current song stops instead of having to call next song command

-What We've Yet To Do:
+#### What We've Yet To Do:

-1. Make the song recommendations more sophisticated by using content-based recommendor systems.
-2. Integrating dislikes (taking into account the feedback of users) in the recommendation logic.
+1. Integrating dislikes (taking into account the feedback of users) in the recommendation logic.
-3. Use web scraping and EDA to get a better database for the discord bot.
-4. Add some more functionality to the discord bot:
+2. Add some more functionality to the discord bot:
-    - Move a song within a queue or to the top of the queue
     - Jump to a specific song in the queue
     - Replay the song (instead of going to the next song and then coming back to the previous song)
+3. Fix Audio Quality:
+    - Current audio quality is pretty poor, and songs occasionally speed up/slow down.
+    - Look into FFmpeg documentation to test better parameters, experiment with different services for better quality.
+4. Playlists: Add a new feature to upload a list of songs in a .csv or .txt file to create a playlist that can be saved and played.
+5. Improved Polling: Instead of having the bot select 10 random songs for the user to choose from, have the user input the songs they like to send to the recommend algorithm
+6. Integrate Spotify/Apple Music: Instead of getting songs from YouTube (which has issues with playing audio that isn’t always songs) use other services such as Spotify or Apple Music to get audio.

 <h1>📖 Documentation</h1>

-Documentation for the code available at - <a href="https://saswat123.github.io/Enigma/">Enigma Docs</a>
+Documentation for the code available at - <a href="https://ncsu-csc-510-f2024.github.io/Enigma/">Enigma Docs</a>

 <h1> 👥 Contributors <a name="Contributors"></a> </h1>